-Serum’s high concentration of active ingredients and small molecular structure allows it to penetrate the skin on a deeper level.
-It’s essentially a water-based cocktail of all the best ingredients the beauty world has to offer, like AHA’s, BHA’s, antioxidants, vitamins, and minerals.
-It’s really lightweight too, so it’ll literally glide onto your skin and sink in almost immediately.
-Apply a pea-sized amount after you’ve cleansed and toned for maximum effect (find out how to product lay, here) – and don’t think more is better, as it’s such a potent formula, too much product could irritate your skin.
+Serums have a high concentration of active ingredients and a small molecular structure that allows them to penetrate the skin at a deeper level.
+It’s essentially a water-based cocktail of all the best ingredients the beauty world has to offer, like AHAs, hyaluronic acid, antioxidants, vitamins, and minerals.
+Serums are heavier than an essence but lighter than a moisturizer, and they typically sink into the skin quickly without a greasy feeling.
+Apply a pea-sized amount after you’ve cleansed and toned for maximum effect (find out how to layer your skincare products).
+And, don’t presume that more product means better results; serum is a potent formula, so too much product could irritate your skin.

-If you’re wondering how it’s different to your moisturizer or face oil, it’s what a serum doesn’t include.
-Serums are normally free of heavier, moisturizing ingredients which would otherwise dilute them.
+If you’re wondering what the difference is between a moisturizer, face oil and serum, it’s what a serum doesn’t include.
+Serums are normally free of heavier, moisturizing ingredients that would otherwise dilute them.
 This is why serums are normally pricier than moisturizers, as you’re basically paying for just the best ingredients.

-A lot of people think a serum is the Western equivalent to an essence, but that’s not true.
-The main difference is the texture; serums are slightly thicker and an essence is much more watery.
+Wondering what the difference between an essence and a serum is?
+The main difference is the texture; serums are slightly thicker and an essence is much more ‘water-y.’
 Also don’t be fooled into thinking a serum is just a lightweight moisturizer, as moisturizer creates a barrier so that your skin can retain moisture.
-And it’s not like an oil either, as not only is the consistency completely different, but an oil is a raw ingredient, derived from plants.
+And serums, aren’t like an oil either, as not only is the consistency completely different, but an oil is a raw ingredient, derived from plants.
 Instead, a serum contains man-made, beautifying compounds as well as natural vitamins, antioxidants, and minerals.
-They also contain less lubricating oils than a facial oil making it easier to wear throughout the day as you don’t have to worry about that mid-day shine (making it ideal for acne-prone and oily skin).
+They also contain less lubricating oils than a facial oil, making it easier to wear throughout the day as you don’t have to worry about that mid-day shine (making it ideal for acne-prone and oily skin).

 Oily/Acne-Prone Skin: Vitamin C, retinol, zinc, salicylic acid, lactic acid.